metabrainz/picard-docs/variables/tags_basic.rst

 Tags Not Provided from MusicBrainz Data
 ---------------------------------------

-These tags are not able to be populated by stock Picard, however they may be used and populated by certain plugins.
+These tags are not able to be populated by stock Picard, however they may be used and populated by certain plugins or scripts.

 **acoustid_fingerprint**